The Psychology Of Service Work: Giving Back Is So Personally Rewarding

 Research supports this notion that putting others before yourself is in fact a profound show of self-care: Acting philanthropically has been shown to emit dopamine and oxytocin, the same happiness-promoting brain chemicals that flow when we give hugs, reach our goals, and fall in love.
 What's more, service work can have physical manifestations like lowering blood pressure, easing depression, and even lessening risk of mortality.
-Science has also found a feel-good feedback loop: The more gratitude you have, the more likely you are to give back, and the more you give back, the more grateful you become.
+Science has also found a feel-good feedback loop1: The more gratitude you have, the more likely you are to give back, and the more you give back, the more grateful you become.
 By prioritizing service, you're sharing your gifts with the world while filling a void you may not know you had.

 "In the short term, we experience a 'helpers high.'
 We are wired to feel good by doing good.
 In the long run, service work provides us with a sense of purpose, a stronger level of gratitude, and an improved social network," explains Meik Wiking, CEO of the Copenhagen-based Happiness Research Institute and author of the upcoming book, The Little Book of Lykke.
 "In recent years, Danes have enjoyed volunteering in building community gardens and community kitchens."